thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 3. Exit your SSH session.

-### Edit the custom calendar template
+### Edit the calendar template

-To use the template as your custom calendar, some editing is required.
+To use the template you generated as your custom calendar, some editing is required.

 1. Download the .csv file to your computer using following syntax: